yudhisteer/Pseudo-LiDARs-with-Stereo-Vision/README.md

   <img src="https://github.com/yudhisteer/Pseudo-LiDARs-and-3D-Computer-Vision/assets/59663734/08cfd21b-68ee-4d1e-9f03-8ab48074a052" width=550" height="300"/>
 </div>

-Though we will not use the image of the depth map directly, we will use it to get the depth of objects using object detection.
+The depth map represents ```per-pixel depth estimation```.
+However, we are interested in getting the depth or distances of some specific obstacles such as cars or pedestrians.
+Hence, we will use an object detection algorithm in order to segment our depth map and get the distances of these objects only.

 https://github.com/yudhisteer/Pseudo-LiDARs-and-3D-Computer-Vision/assets/59663734/1f402ee7-fa2c-45ba-90d7-4be6de7ca684

 ### 4.6 Object Detection
 The next step is to use ```YOLOv8``` to detect objects in our frames.
-We want to get the coordinates of the bounding boxes
+We want to get the **coordinates** of the **bounding boxes**.

 ```python
 def get_bounding_box_center_frame(frame, model, names, object_class, show_output=True):